 - the use of historical data as a proxy for estimating future events may not encompass all potential events, particularly those which are extreme in nature; - the use of a 1-day holding period assumes that all positions can be liquidated or hedged in one day.
 This may not fully reflect the market risk arising at times of severe illiquidity, when a 1-day holding period may be insufficient to liquidate or hedge all positions fully; - the use of a confidence level, by definition, does not take into account losses that might occur beyond the applied level of confidence; and - VaR is calculated on the basis of exposures outstanding at the close of business and therefore does not necessarily reflect intra-day exposures.

 The VaR for the Group was as follows:

 US\$ '000

 Average Minimum Maximum

-441 154 974
+For the year 2019 443 134 1,053

 TABLE - 14 CAPITAL REQUIREMENTS FOR COMPONENTS OF MARKET RISK